keptn-sandbox/keptn-on-k3s/cloudautomation/README.md

 ## Import Sample Dynatrace SLO Dashboard

 In this directory you find the [default_qualitygate_dashboard.json](./scripts/default_qualitygate_dashboard.json).
-I suggest you import this one to your Dynatrace environment as you can use it as a template for the SLO-based Quality Gate tutorial
+I suggest you import this one to your Dynatrace environment as you can use it as a template for the SLO-based Quality Gate tutorial.
+The name can be: `KQG;project=dynatrace;stage=quality-gate;service=<YOURSERVICENAME>`